• Skip to primary navigation

 • Rosehip tea – boosts the immune system

-Steep your tea in a covered vessel to retain the essential oils (this is the tea infuser I use) let it cool, then use it in place of your regular liquid.
+Steep your tea in a covered vessel to retain the essential oils (this is the fun & playful tea infuser I use) let it cool, then use it in place of your regular liquid.

-Hemp seeds are not only delicious, they’re highly nutritious, too.
+Hemp hearts are not only delicious, they’re highly nutritious, too.

 • Contain a perfect 3:1 balance of omega-6 and omega-3 essential fatty acids